Mbucari/InjectDotnet/README.md

 await debugger.ResumeProcessAsync();
 ```

+To inject a .NET Framework Dll, use the overload that doesn't have the `runtimeconfig` parameter.

 The debugger supports all [win32 debug events](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-debug_event#members), and you may use them to, for example, receive data from the injected dll via [OutputDebugString](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-outputdebugstringw).

 ## Hooking Native Functions